baphomate-inc/Baphomate-AI/README.md

 # Baphomate-AI
-This is a simple AI program.
+This is a simple AI program Toolkit.

 coming soon...
 This program is currently being created or is in development.